amirhnajafiz/NWOS-Notebook/README.md

-# Network Tools
+# :computer: Networks and Systems Tools

 ![](https://img.shields.io/badge/lang-shell-success)
 ![](https://img.shields.io/badge/concept-network-red)

-In this repository I collect tutorials and examples of the tools that I use in computer networks.
-These tools consists of network monitoring, network administration, and network configuration command line applications.
+In this repository I collect tutorials and examples of the tools that I use in computer networks and operating systems.
+They are essential command lines that every ```network engineer```, ```devops engineer```, and ```sysops engineer``` should be familiar with.
+These tools consists of network monitoring, network administration, network configuration, operating system management, and operating system configuration command line applications.

-## Tools
+## 	:toolbox: Tools

+List of content:

 ### Network